shi-archive/crpm-eks/README.md

 # Deploy the EKS management role CloudFormation stack
 # This role is used to create the EKS cluster, and it is attached to the IDE to access the cluster

-# Find your user ARN by running:
-aws sts get-caller-identity --query Arn --output text
+cdk deploy role --parameters AwsArn=$(aws sts get-caller-identity --query Arn --output text)

-# Then, replace ? with that ARN in:
-cdk deploy role --parameters AwsArn=?

 # Copy the ARN of the role deployed above.
 It's visible in the deploy **Outputs** and looks like
 # arn:aws:iam::123:role/eks-role-us-east-1.
 Then, deploy the EKS cluster in a new VPC using that